-Synopsis: Moderate long-period swells are expected to reach the area and affect mainly the northern and eastern coastlines.
-The threat level to the life, livelihood, property and infrastructure of those using the affected coastlines is moderate to high with the potential for significant impacts.
+Synopsis: Moderate long-period swells are expected to reach the area and affect mainly the northern coastlines.
+The threat level to the life, livelihood, property and infrastructure of those using the affected coastlines is to rise to moderate to high.
 These swells could cause life-threatening surfs and rip currents on affected coastlines.
 A high surf advisory means that dangerous surfs of 2 to 3 metres or 6 to 10 feet will affect some coastlines in the advisory area, producing hazardous conditions.

-Seas (significant wave heights): 1.5 to 2.4 metres (5 to 8 feet), occasionally or locally reaching near 3.0 metres (10 feet).
+Seas (significant wave heights): 1.5 to 2.1 metres (5 to 7 feet), occasionally or locally reaching near 2.7 metres (9 feet).
 Swell period: 9 to 14 seconds.
 Swells: Northeast at 1.5 to 2.1 metres (5 to 7 feet) and occasionally higher.
+The highest swells are likely Monday afternoon and Tuesday afternoon and Tuesday night.